 12. Bullock Texas State History Museum

 Ready to dive into some history and culture?
 Check out the Bullock Museum.
-The museum includes artwork, exhibitions, and feature films depicting the role of Texas throughout history.
+The museum includes artwork, exhibitions, and feature films depicting the role of the Lone Star State throughout history.
 Each month brings a signature event from spooky science exhibits to a celebration of World Refugee Day.

 13. Blanton Museum of Art

 This museum is just a short stroll from the Bullock Museum so you can easily check out both in one day.
 The Museum features a collection of more than 18,000 pieces.
-You’ll find everything from ancient Greek arts to abstract paintings.
+You’ll find everything from ancient Greek arts, Native American arts, and Latin American arts to abstract paintings.
 There are also dozens of traveling art exhibitions that enable you to see works from other collections.

 14. LBJ Presidential Library

 The Lyndon B. Johnson Presidential Library is located on the grounds of the University of Texas.
 The library houses more than 45 million pages and hundreds of hours of recordings from the former president’s career.
 The building was designed by Gordon Bunschaft and features 10 glorious stories.
 The Great Hall itself is four stories high and features a complete glass wall exhibiting the archives.
 In addition to historical texts, the library houses more than 54,000 items highlighting Texas history that were donated by the Johnson’s.

 This resort is located just outside the city of Austin and is dedicated to wellness experiences.
 Your stay begins with a 30-minute ride down the river from downtown Austin.
 After your relaxing transportation, you’ll be greeted by inviting accommodations, exquisite cuisine, and wellness activities.
 Explore the Hill Country Texans adore with paddle boarding and hiking excursions.